 The counselor would also teach the couple communication and conflict resolution skills and establish guidelines around talking about the other parent in front of the child.
 The couple would be educated on how making negative comments about a parent causes harm to the child.

-Cost of Co-parenting Counseling
+Cost of Co-Parenting Counseling

 How to Find a Co-parenting Counselor

-Who Is Able to Offer Co-parenting Counseling?
+Who Can Offer Co-parenting Counseling?

 While there’s no co-parenting counselor certification, most co-parenting counselors have specialized training in divorce mediation, parenting education, and/or family therapy.

-6 Questions to Ask a Potential Family Therapist
+Questions to Ask a Potential Family Therapist

 - How can I prepare for my first session/subsequent sessions?